ac238/skyrmions-trial/README.md

 % Topological charge
 I numerically integrated rho over all space to find Q, the topological charge.
-If the skyrmion is not entirely contained within the boundaries, the topological charge is given as slightly less than abs(n).
+I used periodic indexing so that Q should always be exactly an integer.
+If this isn't the case when a dynamical term is turned on, then there is an issue.
 The sign of Q is always positive; this needs to be fixed.

 % plot